TAI CHI FOR BETTER BALANCE PROGRAM

 What is Tai Chi?

 Tai Chi is a martial art that has many direct and beneficial applications for health.
 Tai Chi incorporates many principles of movement and exercise.
-In addition, Tai Chi has a mind body component that develops as the movements become more comfortable and familiar.
-It can become ‘meditation in motion’ which builds a sense of serenity from moving at a slower pace.
+Additionally, Tai Chi incorporates a mind-body component that develops as the movements become more comfortable and familiar.
+It can become ‘meditation in motion’, which builds a sense of serenity from moving at a slower pace.

-First, Tai Chi greatly improves balance and overall body awareness, so important for fall prevention.
-As we age the risk of falling increases rapidly.
-According to the Oregon Health Authority falls are the leading cause of fatal and nonfatal injuries for adults 65 and older.
+First, Tai Chi significantly improves balance and overall body awareness, which are crucial for fall prevention, as the risk of falling increases rapidly with age.
+According to the Oregon Health Authority, falls are the leading cause of fatal and nonfatal injuries for adults 65 and older.
 One in three older adults falls each year, and 20 to 30 percent of people who fall suffer moderate to severe injuries, such as bruises, hip fractures, and head traumas.
-Tai Chi has been a proven effective tool for reducing falls and is endorsed by the Center for Disease Control.
+Tai Chi has been a proven effective tool for reducing falls and is endorsed by the Centers for Disease Control.

 We are teaching the Tai Chi for Better Balance Program because of its strong evidence of fall prevention.